 EMF meters measure radiation levels, but stickers don’t reduce these numbers.
 Why?

-Lack of Transparency: No clear info on materials, tech, or independent testing.
+- Lack Transparency: No clear info on materials, tech, or independent testing.

-While EMF stickers lack proof, these methods are backed by science:
+While stickers lack proof, these methods are backed by science:

 Which EMF Protection Brands Offer Research-Backed Solutions?
 A Closer Look